ShieldOrder/zec-pooled-solvency-feasibility/CONTRIBUTING.md

 Posture: descriptive, adversarial to assumptions, non-prescriptive
 Scope: cryptographic and verification feasibility under explicit constraints

-This repository exists to test whether specific cryptographic and verification claims can be made rigorous.
+This repository examines whether specific cryptographic constructions and verification claims are feasible under stated constraints.

+It is not a product effort.
-It does not assume that a viable system exists.
+It is not a deployment plan.
-It does not assume that a viable system should exist.
+It does not assume a viable system exists.

 Failure, impossibility, or abandonment are valid and informative outcomes.

-## Contribution Posture
+## What contributions are for

-Contributions are welcome when they improve:
+Contributions are intended to:

-- rigor
+- increase rigor
-- falsifiability
+- reduce ambiguity
-- clarity of assumptions
+- surface hidden assumptions
-- explicitness of constraints
+- tighten threat models
+- clarify verification boundaries
-- explicitness of failure conditions
+- identify explicit failure conditions

-Contributions should treat feasibility as an open question, not a goal.
+Contributions should treat feasibility as an open question, not an objective.

-## In Scope
+## In scope

-Contributions may include:

 - Cryptographic soundness analysis
 - Proof sketch critique or gap identification
-- Threat model expansion or adversary refinement
+- Threat model critique or expansion
 - Deterministic verification analysis
 - Canonical serialization review
 - Negative or adversarial test vector design
 - Reorg, finality, and chain state analysis
-- Explicit impossibility or infeasibility arguments
+- Explicit infeasibility or impossibility arguments

-All claims should be supported by artifacts, not intent.
+All claims should be grounded in artifacts.

-## Out of Scope
+## Out of scope

-The following are explicitly out of scope:

 - Product framing or roadmap discussion
-- UX, wallet, or integration considerations
+- Wallet or UX considerations
+- Integration planning
 - Yield, incentive, or economic modeling
 - Governance, policy, or regulatory advocacy
-- Assumptions of deployment or adoption
+- Assumptions of adoption or deployment
 - Scope expansion beyond stated feasibility constraints

-## Contribution Discipline
+## Contribution discipline

 When contributing:

-- State assumptions explicitly
+- state assumptions explicitly
-- Name trust boundaries
+- name trust boundaries
-- Identify failure modes
+- identify failure modes
-- Prefer disproof to optimism
+- prefer counterexamples over optimism
-- Treat missing artifacts as blocking defects
+- treat missing artifacts as blocking defects
-- Avoid narrative justification in place of evidence
+- avoid narrative justification in place of evidence

-A contribution that weakens feasibility is still a successful contribution.
+A contribution that weakens feasibility is a successful contribution.

 ## Disagreement